wangym/articles/Modularity-of-the-Java-Platform.md

   - Separate abstractions from the classes that implement them in separate modules, so to help eliminate module relationships
   - Perform a levelized build, repeatable build of the modules.
 This has positive effect on the lifecycle of software development as a levelized build integrate testing that require to integrate early and often, which guarantees a system health always in a good status
   - Modules should have a test module

-#Feature
-- An autonomous unit of deployment (loose coupling)
-- A consistent and unique identity (module ID and version)
-- Easily identified and discovered requirements and dependencies (standard compile-time and deployment facilities and meta-information)
-- An open and understandable interface (communication contract)
-- Hidden implementation details (encapsulation)

 #Jigsaw
 ####Module